facetothefate/Crescent.js/README.md

 # Cresecent.js
 A lightweight JavaScript library, help you develop a SPA website.

-*Finish the route based on hashchange
++Finish the route based on hashchange
-*Developing the AOP part
++Developing the AOP part